Henry Alan Green: Sephardi Voices

-Green is also the founder and Executive Director of Sephardi Voices, an international NGO formed in 2009 and dedicated to collecting the testimonies of the "forgotten exodus" of Jews from Arab countries.
+Green is also the founder and executive director of Sephardi Voices, an international NGO formed in 2009 and dedicated to collecting the testimonies of the "forgotten exodus" of Jews from Arab countries.
 Sephardi Voices has collected hundreds of audio-visual interviews with Jewish migrants, refugees, and displaced persons from North Africa, Iran, and the Middle East, and its short film What We Left Behind premiered at numerous Jewish film festivals to significant acclaim.
 His work with Sephardi Voices has garnered recognition from a variety of Jewish publications and various organizations, and he has presented at dozens of conferences on the subjects of oral life-stories, migration and identity, and the importance of including Sephardi history post-colonialism into the narrative of Jewish peoplehood.

-South Florida Jewry and the Jewish Museum of Florida
+Jews in Florida

 Green is a noted scholar on the subject of American Sephardi and Mizrahi, the sociology of Judaism, and South Florida Jewry.
 He has published several articles on the subject of Jewish demographics in South Florida, and wrote the biography of Rabbi Leon Kronish, the spiritual leader of Temple Beth Sholom from 1944-1984, and a notable figure both among South Florida Jewry and in American Reform Judaism in general.

-He is also the Founding Director of "MOSAIC: Jewish life in Florida", a project conceived in 1985.
+He is the founding director of "MOSAIC: Jewish life in Florida", a project conceived in 1985.
 The project morphed into a traveling exhibit, with documents and artifacts of Floridian Jewish life sourced by volunteers and coordinators from all across the state, with an accompanying exhibit guidebook.
 After a national tour that ended in 1995, MOSAIC became the core exhibit of the newly minted Jewish Museum of Florida, today a project of Florida International University, and the Museum is housed out of the first synagogue ever built on Miami Beach (1929).
 Congresswoman Ileana Ros-Lehtinen recently toured the Museum with Green, and later applauded the Museum's work in a session of the House of Representatives.

-Judaism and Early Christianity
+Judaism and early Christianity

-Green is a noted scholar on the sociological origins of Gnosticism, and its reliance on Judaism as a foundational element.
+Green is a noted scholar on the sociological origins of gnosticism, and its reliance on Judaism as a foundational element.
 He has written extensively on the subject, and the book based on his dissertation is viewed as the most significant contribution to the sociological origins of gnosticism, three decades after its publication.